gregorwolf/SAP-NPM-API-collection/apis/instance-manager/README.md

 sm_url | x | URL of _Service Manager_.
-url | x | URL of _UAA_ server from which to fetch tokens which will be send to _Service Manager_. clientid | x | Used when retrieving a token. clientsecret | x | Used when retrieving a token. service |  | Defaults to 'hana'.
+url | x | URL of _UAA_ server from which to fetch tokens which will be send to _Service Manager_. clientid | x | Used when retrieving a token. clientsecret (not required for mTLS) | x | Used when retrieving a token. certificate (only for mTLS) | x | Used when retrieving a token. certurl (only for mTLS) | x | Used when retrieving a token. service |  | Defaults to 'hana'.
 Name of the service of which to manage instances. plan |  | Defaults to 'hdi-shared'.
 Name of a plan from the selected service of which to manage instances.

 **Note**: A _service-manager_ binding contains all the mandatory properties mentioned above.
+For non-mTLS authentication *clientsecret* is required, where *certificate* and *certurl* are required for mTLS authentication.

 #### Optional parameters